You should watch Black Mirror.

 In George Packer’s recent book, The Unwinding, PayPal co-founder and billionaire Peter Thiel describes how we have been in a “tech slowdown” since 1973.
 Thiel describes how the technological portrayal of the future in the fifties and sixties was far sunnier than it is now.
 And since the early seventies he claims technology has spiraled downwards, “We wanted flying cars, instead we got 140 characters.”
 Certainly the portrayal of technology in media since then has almost always been less than sunny.

-The goal of a good satirist is to poke holes in society and get us to recognize our own idiocy.
-Right now, Brooker is operating at the peak of satirical power with Black Mirror (which simply represents your smart phone, phablet or tablet while it’s off and it’s black screen).
-Satire is a tricky thing and when it hits, as it does here, it packs a helluva punch.
+The goal of a good satirist is to hold a mirror up to and poke holes in society in the hopes of getting us to recognize our own idiocy.
+Right now, Brooker is operating at the peak of satirical power with Black Mirror (which simply represents your smart phone, phablet or tablet while it’s off and it’s black screen . . . get it?).
+Satire is a tricky thing and when it hits, as it does in Black Mirror, it packs a helluva punch.

 Black Mirror is not a procedural so there is no link between each episode, which only lends to its allure.
 Every episode stands as the fully realized vision of the creators, like a 45-60 minute movie.
 There is no worry about getting the principle characters to the next point in some seasonal arc because each episode is complete.